Tao-11-chen/-rencontre-.github.io/_posts/2021-11-8-SVM-Together-With-HOG-Feature-Extraction-Algorithm-ONE.md

-# This is an introduction to support vector machines and HOG.
+# This is an introduction to support vector machines and HOG

-it's my first time to learn about machine learning,SVM is simple in theory compared with modern AI methods like CNN but is well performanced.

 **My Test Code**:https://github.com/Tao-11-chen/SVM-and-HOG